Truth, Foxes and HedgehogsJuly 5, 2017

 Thyroid Antibodies and Your Health

 For today, I want to focus on the particular nuances of thyroid antibodies.
-There are some things you might not expect, so I want to walk you through them so that you never have to be surprised when it comes to your health.
+There are some things you might not expect.
+So, allow me to walk you through them so that you’re never surprised when it comes to your health.

 Here are some of the things about your thyroid antibodies that you might not have seen coming: